Kenenisa Bekele

-Early life and career
+Early life

-Kenenisa Bekele was born in 1982 at Bekoji, Arsi Zone, the same town as the Dibaba sisters (Ejegayehu, Tirunesh and Genzebe) and their cousin Derartu Tulu.
+Kenenisa Bekele was born in 1982 in Bekoji in the Arsi Zone of Oromia Region, the same town as several other prominent long-distance runners, including the Dibaba's Daughters (Ejegayehu, Tirunesh and Genzebe) and their cousin Derartu Tulu.
+Kenenisa was born the second child to parents who made a living as barley farmers, along with three brothers and two sisters.
+The family practiced Ethiopian Orthodox Christianity.